History of West Africa: Songhai

 The Songhai people are descended from fishermen on the Middle Niger River.
 They established their capital at Kukiya in the 9th century CE and at Gao in the 12th century.
 The Songhai speak a Nilo-Saharan language.

 Sonni Ali, a Songhai, began his conquest by capturing Timbuktu in 1468 from the Tuareg.
 He extended the empire to the North, deep into the desert, pushed the Mossi further south of the Niger, and expanded southwest to Djenné.
 His army consisted of cavalry and a fleet of canoes.
 Sonni Ali was not a Muslim, and he was portrayed negatively by Berber-Arab scholars, especially for attacking Muslim Timbuktu.
-After his death in 1492, his heirs were deposed by General Muhammad Ture, a Muslim of Soninke origins.
+After his death in 1492, his heirs were deposed by his nephew and General Muhammad Ture.

 Muhammad Ture (1493–1528) founded the Askiya dynasty, askiya being the title of the king.
 He consolidated the conquests of Sonni Ali.
 Islam was used to extend his authority by declaring jihad on the Mossi, reviving the trans-Saharan trade, and having the Abbasid "shadow" caliph in Cairo declare him as caliph of Sudan.
 He established Timbuktu as a great center of Islamic learning.
 Muhammad Ture expanded the empire by pushing the Tuareg north, capturing Aïr in the East, and capturing salt-producing Taghaza.
 He brought the Hausa states into the Songhay trading network.
 He further centralised the administration of the empire by selecting administrators from loyal servants and families and assigning them to conquered territories.
 They were responsible for raising local militias.
 Centralisation made Songhay very stable, even during dynastic disputes.
 Leo Africanus left vivid descriptions of the empire under Askiya Muhammad.
 Askiya Muhammad was deposed by his son in 1528.
 After much rivalry, Muhammad Ture's last son Askiya Daoud (1529–1582) assumed the throne.

 In 1591, Morocco invaded the Songhai Empire under Ahmad al-Mansur of the Saadi dynasty to secure the goldfields of the Sahel.
 At the Battle of Tondibi, the Songhai army was defeated.
 The Moroccans captured Djenné, Gao, and Timbuktu, but they were unable to secure the whole region.
 Askiya Nuhu and the Songhay army regrouped at Dendi in the heart of Songhai territory where a spirited guerrilla resistance sapped the resources of the Moroccans, who were dependent upon constant resupply from Morocco.
 Songhai split into several states during the 17th century.

 Morocco found its venture unprofitable.
 The gold trade had been diverted to Europeans on the coast.
 Most of the trans-Saharan trade was now diverted east to Bornu.
 Expensive equipment purchased with gold had to be sent across the Sahara, an unsustainable scenario.
 The Moroccans who remained married into the population and were referred to as Arma or Ruma.
 They established themselves at Timbuktu as a military caste with various fiefs, independent from Morocco.
 Amid the chaos, other groups began to assert themselves, including the Fulani of Futa Tooro who encroached from the West.
 The Bambara Empire, one of the states that broke from Songhai, sacked Gao.
 In 1737, the Tuareg massacred the Arma.